mwkpe/rand/cpp_guide/ais_cpp_guidelines.md

 ## 3.6 Exception handling

-* The opening brace should be put on a new line (Allman style)
+* The opening brace should be put on a new line

 ```C++
 try